-Leaders and teachers actively engage and inquire into areas of their professional practice in ways that contribute to ongoing improvement for children and their learning.
+Leaders and kaiako actively engage and inquire into areas of their professional practice in ways that contribute to ongoing improvement for children and their learning.

-- Leaders and teachers have good access to professional learning and development that supports them to implement the service's values and priorities within the enacted curriculum. - They are increasingly developing a deeper understanding of how to implement a place-based, culturally responsive curriculum that is informed by mana whenua. - Individual teams facilitate, debate, and negotiate to build shared understanding of agreed ways of working.
-They continue to strengthen opportunities to collaborate across the organisation to share and encourage greater consistency of practices.
+- Leaders and kaiako have good access to professional learning and development that supports them to take responsibility to implement the service's values and priorities within the enacted curriculum. - They are increasingly developing a deeper understanding of how to implement a place-based and culturally responsive curriculum that is informed by mana whenua. - Leaders and teachers use professional learning and evaluation to inform changes to their practice and are increasingly recording the positive outcomes for children.